Smugglers' snowboarding programs offer instruction for all ages on three-mountain playground

 On Sterling and Madonna Mountains young riders gather for intermediate and advanced lessons, excited to get on the slopes.
-Grabbing their Flaik GPS units that track their position on the mountain as well as their mileage and speed, the youngsters meet up with their coaches and take the lift to the top of Sterling.
+The youngsters meet up with their coaches and take the lift to the top of Sterling.
 After a warm-up run they stop briefly for their coach to go over some pointers on technique for riding in the woods.
 Then they're off, speeding towards the glades and loads of fresh powder, following his call of "Let's go get some pow pow!"

 "Attendance numbers in instructional programs usually get smaller as the levels get higher," comments snowboard program supervisor Jeff Silver, observing, "People think that once they know how to ride they should just go out on their own."
 However, by going out on their own, they are missing out on meeting new people to ride with, getting pointers on technique, and receiving encouragement to develop new skills from friends and coaches in camp.